asikart/remoteimage/README.md

 If you want to modify RemoteImage, you can follow these step to create project.

-- Install Joomla and this editor
+- Install Joomla and this extension.

-- Clone this repo to some folder, e.g: /var/myrepo/remoteimage
+- Clone this repo to some folder, e.g: `/var/myrepo/remoteimage`

 - Run this command: